Codedtayo/Wine-Quality-Analysis/README.md

 - **Alcohol**
 - **Quality** (target variable)

-The dataset is sourced from the UCI Machine Learning Repository and is provided in a CSV format.
+The dataset is sourced from the UCI Machine Learning Repository and is provided in a CSV format ``winequality-white1.csv``.

 ## Project Structure
 The repository is organized as follows: